| News | Drivers

 Be environmentally friendly when out and about

-Whether you are taking an EV road trip, dropping by at the shops, or charging your EV, here are a few simple tips to reduce your impact on your surroundings:
+Regardless of how you use your EV, here are a few simple tips to reduce your impact on your surroundings:

 • Plan your route in advance: If you know you will need somewhere to park or charge whilst you are out and about, plan where you are going to do so before you set off, so you do not waste energy (and time!) searching.